 Usually occurs as the result of an acute noncontact deceleration injury, forceful hyperextension, or excessive rotational forces about the knee.
 Presenting signs and symptoms include an audible "pop," rapid knee swelling, inability to return to activity, and a sensation of knee instability.
 About 70% of anterior cruciate ligament (ACL) tears occur during sports activities.
 Sports associated with ACL injuries include football, soccer, basketball, and skiing.

 An overuse syndrome that typically affects young athletes during their adolescent growth spurt.
 It presents with pain, tenderness to palpation, and swelling directly over the tibial tubercle.
-It is typically self-limited and resolves after a period of activity modification and when the patient reaches skeletal maturity.
+It is typically self-limited and resolves after a period of activity modification with ultimate resolution occuring when the patient reaches skeletal maturity.
 High-risk sports are those that demand repeated forceful knee extension (e.g., running, jumping, squatting, and deep knee bending), including track, football, rugby, basketball, baseball, and soccer.

 Popliteal cyst, also known as Baker cyst, is the result of an accumulation of synovial fluid outside the joint that forms behind the knee.
 This occurs via increased intrasynovial pressure and causes the synovial capsule to bulge at an area where there is a lack of external anatomic support.
 The most common underlying conditions that lead to overproduction of synovial fluid include arthritis and meniscal tears, both of which can arise from sporting injury.

 An acquired, potentially reversible idiopathic lesion of subchondral bone resulting in delamination and sequestration, with or without articular cartilage involvement and instability.
-Increasingly seen as a cause of joint pain (knee, ankle, or elbow) in adolescent and young adult athletes due to earlier and more demanding participation in competitive sports.
-Osteochondritis dissecans is strongly associated with baseball, gymnastics, weightlifting, racquet sports, and cheerleading.
-Key diagnostic factors depend on the affected joint, but include effusion and pain exacerbated by increased activity and use of the involved joint, and pain at the posteromedial aspect of the dorsiflexed ankle, anterolateral aspect of the plantar flexed ankle, anteromedial aspect of the knee when flexed to 90 degrees, or lateral aspect of the elbow.
+Increasingly seen as a cause of joint pain (knee, ankle, or elbow) in adolescent and young adult athletes possibly due to earlier and more demanding participation in competitive sport.
+Osteochondritis dissecans is strongly associated with baseball, gymnastics, weightlifting, and racquet sports.

 The most common cause of lateral knee pain in runners.
 Characterized by a sharp or burning pain roughly 2 cm superior to the lateral joint line.
 Pain may radiate and there may be local edema and crepitation.
 Runners predisposed to iliotibial band syndrome (ITBS) are typically overtraining and often have an underlying weakness of the hip abductor muscle.
 ITBS is also common in cyclists, and may be seen in athletes participating in volleyball, tennis, soccer, skiing, weightlifting, and aerobics.
 It is unusual in nonathletes.